uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/request-new-allocation.md

 #### Endeavour computing resources (subscription-based)

 The CARC's condo cluster, part of the Condo Cluster Program (CCP).
 The CCP allows research groups to subscribe to their selected number of compute and storage resources on a yearly basis.
 The resources that a research group subscribes to will be dedicated for use by their condo job queue.
-See the CARC's [Condo Cluster Program Information page](/user-information/ccp/program-information) for details.
+This user guide explains how to request a CCP subscription, but the [Request New Condo Subscription user guide](/user-information/user-guides/research-computing-user-portal/request-new-subscription) has more detailed instructions.

 The CARC also offers a traditional, five-year purchase model for condo resources.
 See the [Request New Condo Purchase user guide](/user-information/user-guides/research-computing-user-portal/request-new-purchase) for more information.